Butch Cassidy and the Sundance Kid (1969)

 |Front row left: Harry Longbaugh (Sundance Kid); front row right: Robert Leroy Parker (Butch Cassidy)|

-When they were chased by ‘those guys’ from the posse, a friend has told them they were going to die in bloody fashion, and could only choose where.
-But when Butch and the Kid move to Bolivia, not to die there, but to pick up their old lives.
-Once arrived, they immediately start to rob banks again, but soon they are known as the ‘Yankui’ bank robbers and have their faces up on walls.
+When Butch and the Kid move to Bolivia - chased by 'those guys' from the posse - they immediately start robbbing banks again, and soon they are known as the ‘Yankui’ bank robbers and have their faces up on walls.
 Unlike her two friends, Etta (Katharine Ross) knows their days are counted and there’s nowhere left to go now.
 Not willing to see them die, she departs.
 From this moment on, the tone really turns sour.
 In a desperate attempt to escape their fate, the boys accept a regular job as payroll guides, but they are recognized in a town they have previously robbed and surrounded by an immense force of government troops.
 Significantly, the film ends with a freeze frame.
 Modern times have arrived.
 These guys have become a memory.
 A still picture.

 There's no doubt that the movie is a bit too cheerful for its own good.
 Basically this is a sad movie Some parts (notably the posse sequence - 'Who are those guys?') are needlessly protracted.
 But the movie is helped enormously by the charisma of two leads and Conrad Hall’s breathtakingly beautiful cinematography.
 Hall chose a very pleasing autumnal color palette for the happy days back home, more subdued colors during the posse sequence - the heroes’ Twilight of the Gods - and finally strong, harsh colors for the grand finale in Bolivia.
 Often called a superfluous musical interlude, the bike ride on Burt Bacharach’s ‘Raindrops keep fallin’ on my head’ underlines the care-free lifestyle of the duo, and the finale, culminating in the famous freeze frame, is truly mesmerizing.
 It’s one of those cinematic experiences you never forget.